-Euclid to Set off with SPACEBEL Software for the Dark Universe in 2022 aboard an Arianespace Launcher
+Euclid to Set off with SPACEBEL Software for the Dark Universe aboard an Arianespace Launcher

 At the beginning of January 2020, ESA confirmed the departure of the Euclid mission into Space from mid-June 2022 onwards and appointed Arianespace as the official Euclid launch operator.